helpscout/device-redirect/README.md

 Redirect your users to device-specific apps and interstitial pages.

-`device-redirect` provides a simple API to redirect your users to device-specific app URLs, with fallbacks to interstitial or mobile friendly web pages.
+`device-redirect` is a JavaScript module that provides a simple API to redirect your users to device-specific app URLs, with fallbacks to interstitial or mobile friendly web pages.

 ![DeviceRedirectDemo](http://c.hlp.sc/2f2z3d1p3i3F/Screen%20Recording%202016-01-29%20at%2004.57%20PM.gif)